Skip to main content

 );

 Both forms are equivalent — message.reply(content) wraps each content item in reply(content, message) and delegates to space.send(...) internally.
 On platforms with thread support (iMessage, WhatsApp Business), this sends a threaded reply.
 On platforms without, the call resolves as a no-op — the reply is not downgraded to a regular send.
-If you need guaranteed delivery, use space.send(...) instead. reply() cannot wrap reply, edit, reaction, group, or typing content — the builder throws at construction time.
+If you need guaranteed delivery, use space.send(...) instead. reply() cannot wrap reply, edit, reaction, group, typing, rename, avatar, or unsend content — the builder throws at construction time.

 Editing messages